-Hugh’s most recent book, Tequila Oil: Getting Lost in Mexico, is a memoir
+Tequila Oil: Getting Lost in Mexico, is Hugh’s wild memoir about doing just that

-about getting lost in Mexico when he was eighteen and, in the words of the
+in Mexico when he was eighteen and, in the words of the Alice Cooper song,

 A thrilling travelogue that rails against the homogenisation of the world.
 Traveller

 Delightful, celebratory and honest …. ….In a way it is the first installment of his now-complete trilogy, his Cochineal Red and The White Rock being two of the finest books on Latin America of recent years.

 Rory Maclean, The Guardian [see whole review]

 Thomson’s Mexico is one of beauty, humour and freedom, laced with a tantalising hint of danger.
 Wanderlust